justeat/JustTweak/README.md

 ### Integration

-- Define a `LocalConfiguration` JSON file including your features.
+- Define a `LocalTweakProvider` JSON file including your features.
 Refer to `LocalTweakProvider_example.json` for a starting point.
 - Configure the stack

 To configure the stack, you have two options: